Itanagar: IMC Mayor inspects ongoing construction of SWM Plant

 Mayor informed that, team IMC is extending its full effort to complete the project in the stipulated time frame.

-ITANAGAR- In a motive to keep a vigil on quality and speedy construction of Solid Waste Management Plant, Mayor, Itanagar Municipal Corporation (IMC) Tame Phassang along with Corporators and Commissioner-IMC inspected the ongoing construction of SWM Plant and site for Garage at Karsingsa today.
+ITANAGAR- In a motive to keep a vigil on quality and speedy construction of Solid Waste Management Plant, Mayor, Itanagar Municipal Corporation (IMC) Tame Phassang along with Corporators and Commissioner-IMC inspected the ongoing construction of SWM Plant and site for Garbage at Karsingsa today.

 Speaking to the media, Mayor informed that, team IMC is extending its full effort to complete the project in the stipulated time frame.
 ‘Once completed the Solid Waste Management Plant will cater Naharlagun, Doimukh, Banderdewa, and other adjoining areas, he added while stating that without Solid Waste Management Plant, the effort to keep the city clean will be incomplete.